NieneB/InternshipReport/index.md

 4. Other interactive features to navigate through the webpage.

 For this is needed some data, about the study area, the field-names, the height and water names.
 Also additional stories and explanation texts about the meaning and origin of the field-names.
 Possible additional pictures of the landscape characteristics.

-To connect the data to the webpage a back-end structure is needed with an API and a Database.

 See <a class="xref" href="#method"> figure $$ </a> for the structure of the technical application design.